Click to view more about each event:

-TICKETS ARE ON SALE NOW FOR THE ORIGINAL, FUNNIEST APRIL FOOLS SHOW!!!
+GET TICKETS NOW FOR THE ORIGINAL, FUNNIEST APRIL FOOLS SHOW IN NYC!!!

 Marquee Concerts is proud to present the annual Hot 97 April Fools Comedy Show featuring host Tracy Morgan plus an All-Star comic line up on Friday, April 1, 2016 at 8pm at the Theater at Madison Square Garden.

-Catch hysterical sets from Rickey Smiley, Aries Spears, DeRay Davis, Dominique, Felipe Esparza, and of course, Tracy Morgan, plus more great comedians will be announced…
+Catch hysterical sets from Rickey Smiley, Aries Spears, DeRay Davis, Dominique, Felipe Esparza, plus Donnell Rawlings, Tony Woods, and of course, Tracy Morgan!

 ABOUT THE COMICS